Through My Eyes

 "Yeah," Cait said, and her expression turned downright nasty.
-If looks could kill, I thought to myself, I'd be dead on the floor.
+If looks could kill, I thought anxiously, I'd be dead on the floor right now.
 Thank goodness that look's meant for Angelica, and not me.
-Finally, I said, "Cait, look...it's not like I haven't had my thoughts about you and String...but do you really know what you're getting yourself into, feeling like that about him?"
+Finally, I said, "Cait, look.
+It's not like I haven't had my thoughts about you and String, but do you really know what you're getting yourself into, feeling like that about him?"

 "What?"
 Caitlin asked, surprised.
 "You mean that so-called curse of his?"
 I remembered having had a discussion with her about the curse String thought he had, shortly after she was rescued after the plane she'd taken to Texas was hijacked.

 "How the heck did you...oh, never mind," I said, surprised that Caitlin had somehow figured out what I was thinking.
-Although I really shouldn't be, I said to myself.
-She's a pretty smart cookie...along with being a great mechanic, so it's not all that surprising that she could figure out what I was thinkin'.
-Besides, it was probably written all over my face, I said to myself.
-And, I remembered when Cait was flyin' Carter Anderson III to that meeting, and got jumped by Villers—the guy she happened to be dating at the time—and almost shot down.
-If String and I hadn't been waitin' with the Lady and gotten Cait's Mayday, Villers woulda killed all three of 'em, I said to myself, even as I considered the other side of that thought—if she didn't know String, she probably wouldn't have even been workin' for me...and wouldn't even have been in that plane.
+Although I really shouldn't be, I thought.
+She's a pretty smart cookie, along with being a great mechanic, so it's not all that surprising that she could figure out what I was thinkin'.
+Besides, it was probably written all over my face.
+And, I remembered when Cait was flyin' Carter Anderson III to that meeting, and got jumped by Robert Villers—the guy she happened to be dating at the time—and almost shot down.
+If String and I hadn't been waitin' with the Lady and gotten Cait's Mayday, Villers woulda killed all three of 'em, I thought, even as I considered the other side of that thought—of course, if she didn't know String, she probably wouldn't have even been workin' for me, and wouldn't even have been in that plane.
 And, I still remember what happened at String's cabin after it was all over...